ghollies/Rising-Constellation-FAQ/content/en/docs/Ships/_index.md

   Fleets and ships
 ---

+### How do ships get experience?
+you can increase XP of ships via :
+- military academy (A building that can be built only on Barren Planets)
+- assembly line (Of the appropriate ship type)
+- Having a navarch with training skill as governor in a system that produces the fleet (10 xp per rank in the skill)
+- fighting

 ### How does experience enhance fleets?
-How much experience per level?
 +0.5% of main stats per lvl
-(att, def etc..)
-and more moral, so less likely to flee when other squads are killed.
+Hull, Maneuverability, Energy Attack, Explosive Attack, Shields, Flak and Morale

+### How much experience is needed per level?
 XP is not flat by lvl but exponential, like agent xp

 ### Is there a place I can find out what the ship stats do? like what is maneuverability, and the difference between energy and explosive attack, etc?
 [Battle simulator](https://rising-constellation.com/portal/fight-simulator) in the game under the Koshak Academy the best source of information